Jump to recipe →

 How to Make Italian Wedding Soup

 4. Finish: Once the soup is boiling, add the pasta and meatballs.
-Cook for about 8 minutes, or until the pasta is tender and the meatballs are cooked through.
-Season with salt and pepper, then stir in the spinach in the last minute of cooking and cook until it’s wilted.
+Cook for about 8 minutes or until the pasta is tender and the meatballs are cooked through.
+Season with salt and pepper.
+Then, stir in the spinach in the last minute of cooking, and cook just until it’s wilted.

 How to Store Italian Wedding Soup

-If you have leftovers, store them in an airtight container in the refrigerator for up to 3 days.
+If you have Italian Wedding Soup leftovers, store them in an airtight container in the refrigerator for up to 3 days.
 This soup can also be frozen for up to 2 months; store it in a freezer bag or airtight container.
 Let it thaw overnight in the fridge before reheating.

 FAQs